Sharon Osbourne Rocks Pink Hair & Cuddles Her Three Furbabies In New Instagram Share

 “Omg look at the light tan one looks like a teddy bear I love it.
 They all are adorable,” claimed a third Instagram user.

-“Gorgeous special Lady is Sharon Osbourne…huge respect for an amazing sexy wonderful lady and wife,” said a fourth fan.
+“Gorgeous special Lady is Sharon Osbourne…huge respect for an amazing sexy wonderful lady and wife,” wrote a fourth fan.

 Sharon debuted her the pale pink hue this past June alongside Kelly and Ozzy during an appearance on the Fox television series Celebrity Watch Party.

 She made fashion news earlier this year after ditching her signature red hair color for a new gray tone.
-In May of this year, she said she did not want to be tied to the flaming hue any longer to Page Six.
-Sharon referred to the freedom she felt the new, more natural-looking color had given her.
+In May of this year, she told Page Six that she did not want to be tied to the flaming hue any longer.
+Sharon referred to the freedom she felt the new and more natural-looking color had given her.
 She also shared she had nothing to prove and just wanted to look her best.

-Sharon, her rocker husband, and their son Jack are the stars of a new series for the Travel Channel, called The Osbournes Want to Believe.
-In each episode, son Jack will try his hardest to convince Sharon and her husband, rocker Ozzy Osbourne, that otherworldly things are real.